Kii-Katsuura Station: Lines

 Kii-Katsuura Station is served by the Kisei Main Line (Kinokuni Line), and is located 195.1 kilometers from the terminus of the line at Kameyama Station and 14.9 kilometers from Shingū.
 As well as being served by JR West trains heading towards Wakayama, Osaka and Kyoto such as the Kuroshio Limited Express, it is also the southern terminus of JR Central's Nanki Limited Express service to and from Nagoya.

 Station layout

 The station consists of one side platform and one island platform connected to the station building by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

-Kii-Temma Station opened as Katsuura Station (勝浦駅) on the Shingu Railway on December 4, 1912.
+Kii-Katsuura Station opened as Katsuura Station (勝浦駅) on the Shingu Railway on December 4, 1912.
 The Shingu Railway was nationalized on July 1, 1934, at which time the name was changed to its present name.
 With the privatization of the Japan National Railways (JNR) on April 1, 1987, the station came under the aegis of the West Japan Railway Company.